Improved analytical bounds on delivery times of long-distance entanglement: Preliminaries

 The protocols we consider in this work are composed from heralded entanglement generation and $\restartuntilsuccess$ as subprotocols, with the restriction that the distinct $\restartuntilsuccess$ protocols do not compete for the same resources.
 That is, no pair of subprotocols waits for the same link before proceeding.
 This corresponds to the protocols where the dependency graph of the inputs and outputs of the subprotocols is a tree.
-Fig.~\ref{fig:tree} shows examples such protocols.
+Consequently, the order in which the various probabilistic operations (such as entanglement swaps) are performed, is fixed.
+Fig.~\ref{fig:tree} visualizes this tree structure by showing examples of such protocols (see figure caption for further explanation).

+As a concrete example, consider the $\distilluntilsuccess$ protocol on two nodes in fig.~\ref{fig:tree}(b).
+The protocol starts with Alice and Bob generating two links in parallel using heralded entanglement generation ($\generate$).
+When both links are ready, they perform entanglement distillation, which is a probabilistic operation.
+If distillation fails, the two input links are lost.
+Consequently, Alice and Bob perform heralded entanglement generation again, after which they attempt entanglement distillation once more.
+This procedure is repeated until the distillation operation succeeds.
+This example protocol is a specific instance of a $\restartuntilsuccess$ protocol because the protocol (i.e. the sequence: $\generate$ twice in parallel, followed by distillation) is restarted when entanglement distillation fails.
+Moreover, it can be used as a subprotocol when, for example, the link it outputs is used as a (partial) input to another operation, such as an entanglement swap (see fig.~\ref{fig:tree}(c) for an example).

+Due to the probabilistic nature of $\generate$ and of the restarts, the completion time of a $\restartuntilsuccess$ protocol is a random variable.
+Since we defined $\Tgen$, the completion time of $\generate$, as a discrete random variable, so is the completion time of any $\restartuntilsuccess$ protocol in which elementary links are produced using $\generate$.
+However, at the start of Sec.~\ref{sec:results}, we will consider a continuous random variable as alternative to $\Tgen$.
+In that case, the completion time of $\restartuntilsuccess$ will also be continuous.